wxiang54/softdev/README.md

-# softdev
+# stuy-softdev
-Collection of my Software Development homeworks under the instruction of Mr. Topher BrownMykolyk
+Collection of my Software Development homeworks under the instruction of Mr. Topher Brown Mykolyk